 Awhile back, I discovered Melissa from CloudMom.com on Twitter and I just love her site.
 She is always sharing great family tips.
 Today, she will share with us tips for how you can help your kids manage stress.
 As a mother of five herself, she gets plenty of opportunity to practice what she preaches!
-I think you find her parenting tips informative and down to earth in helping your kids manage stress.
+I think you find her parenting tips on stress management for kids informative and down to earth.

-5 Tips To Help Your Kids Manage Stress
+5 Ways To Help Kids Deal With Stress

 Melissa from CloudMom here, talking about a subject that really hits close to home for my busy family of seven – reducing stress!
 In this day and age, it seems that herding your kids from schools to extracurricular activities and sports practices leaves us no time to just sit back, take a deep breath, and let the stress melt away.
 Personally, I am guilty at overscheduling myself and my five kids, but this New Year I made a resolution to find peace in this bustling city.
 Here are some 5 tips for reducing your child’s stress and anxiety!

-Catch some zz’s – Sleep is vital for both a child’s physical and mental health.
+Sleep is vital for both a child’s physical and mental health.
 They will definitely not be on their best behavior or working their hardest if they’re tired and cranky.
 Even on the weekends, set a time for bed and stick to it!
+Try not to let them watch TV too close to bedtime.
 To help your child calm down before bed, have a nightly routine set up so they are ready to transition into dreamland.
 I like helping them unwind with a couple of their favorite books – sometimes they’re out before I can even get to “the end”!

-Lead by example – Children look up to us for everything, especially when under stress.
+Another important part of stress management for kids is leading by example as parents.
+Children look up to us for everything, especially when under stress.
 They see us as a guide to dealing with all kinds of situations, so it’s best to keep a cool head even in the most trying times.
 If the parent is anxious, a child will definitely pick up on that anxiety, only increasing their stress.
 Some tips for handling stressful situations around your children are to slow down your speech, take a few deep breaths to relax, and conveying calm through your own body language and facial expressions.
 Definitely something we can all work on in the year ahead!

 Melissa Lawrence, co-founder of CloudMom, lives in New York City with her husband and 5 young children.
 With more than a few parenting tricks up her sleeve, Melissa posts how-to videos and blogs for moms just like you!
 Happy parenting!